consort-it/ansible-example/README.md

 1.2.3.4
 ```

-This requires your playbook to include:
+This also requires your playbook to include:

 ```
 remote_user: '{{ user }}'